ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

         ```
         {: pre}
         Ensure the period `.` at the end of the command.{:tip}
     * Push docker image built above to Container Registry.
 It will be referred by containerized application in pods.
-Be sure login CR before push via `bx cr login`.
+Be sure to login CR before push via `bx cr login`.
         ```bash
         docker push registry.<region>.bluemix.net/<namespace>/hello-world:1
         ```